Q. Who are the Berlin Bruisers?

-A. The Berlin Bruisers are part of the “Regionalliga Nordost”, Germany’s third tier rugby union league, and during the season play matches Sept – Nov and March – June.
-Aside from that we play friendlies against other straight and gay teams around Europe and the world and are regular participants in gay rugby tournaments, such as the Bingham Cup, Union Cup and the Thebans Rugby Clinic in Edinburgh, and of course our very own tournament “The Berlin Bruisers BashAbout”.
+A. The Berlin Bruisers are part of the “Regionalliga Nordost”, Germany’s third tier rugby union league, and during the season play matches September – November and March – June.
+Aside from that we play friendlies against other straight and gay teams around Europe and the world and are regular participants in inclusive rugby tournaments, such as the Bingham Cup, Union Cup and the Thebans Rugby Clinic in Edinburgh, and of course our very own tournament “The Berlin Bruisers BashAbout”.

-If you cant commit to training and playing regularly, for whatever reason, there is a still a place for you with the Bruisers – the Bruisers Gentlemen’s team!
+If you cant commit to training and playing regularly, for whatever reason, there is a still a place for you with the Bruisers – the Bruisers Rugby for Every Body!

-A. This team is designed for those who want their rugby a little less ‘seriously’.
-It’s a social group made up of ex and social players and some newer members who are still finding their feet.
+A. This training is designed for social players and newer members who are still finding their feet.
 It’s a fun, social training and perfect for those who don’t want to train every week of the year and for those who are rugby curious.
 We have lots of laughs but still pack in some proper rugby.
-We occasionally play friendlies against ‘Gentleman’s’ teams from other clubs.

 Q. How are the teams picked?